Jesuits and Nazi Germany: The Kreisau Circle

 Religious motivations were particularly strong in the Kreisau Circle of the Resistance.
 Formed in 1937, though multi-denominational it had a strongly Christian orientation.
 Its outlook was rooted both in German romantic and idealist tradition and in the Catholic doctrine of natural law.
 The Circle pressed for a coup against Hitler, but being unarmed was dependent on persuading military figures to take action.

 Among the central membership of the Circle were the Jesuit Fathers Augustin Rösch, Alfred Delp and Lothar König.
 Bishop von Preysing had contact with the group.
 The Catholic conservative Karl Ludwig von Guttenberg brought the Jesuit Provincial of Southern Germany Augustin Rösch into the Kreisau Circle, along with Alfred Delp.
 For figures like Rösch, the Catholic trade unionists Jakob Kaiser and Bernhard Letterhaus, and the July Plot leader Klaus von Stauffenberg, "religious motives and the determination to resist would seem to have developed hand in hand."

 The Jesuit Alfred Delp was an influential member of the Kreisau Circle – one of the few clandestine German Resistance groups operating inside Nazi Germany.
 He was executed in February 1945.

 According to Gill, "Delp's role was to sound out for [the group's leader] Moltke the possibilities in the Catholic community of support for a new, post-war Germany."
 Rösch and Delp also explored the possibilities for common ground between Christian and socialist trade unions.
 Lothar König, S.J., became an important intermediary between the Circle and bishops Gröber of Freiburg and Preysing of Berlin.

 The Kreisau group combined conservative notions of reform with socialist strains of thought – a symbiosis expressed by Alfred Delp's notion of "personal socialism".
 The group rejected Western models, but wanted to "associate conservative and socialist values, aristocracy and workers, in a new democratic synthesis which would include the churches.
 Delp wrote: "It is time the 20th Century revolution was given a definitive theme, and the opportunity to create new and lasting horizons for humanity" by which he meant, social security and the basics for individual intellectual and religious development.
 So long as people lacked dignity, they would be incapable of prayer or thought.
-In Die dritte Idee ("The Third Idea"), Delp expounded on the notion of a third way, which, as opposed to Communism and capitalism, might restore the unity of the person and society.
+In (lit. 'the third idea'), Delp expounded on the notion of a third way, which, as opposed to Communism and capitalism, might restore the unity of the person and society.